ixofoundation/genesis/pandora-8/upgrades/v7-Opus/guide.md

 ## Manual Option

-1. Wait for Ixo to reach the upgrade height <UPGRADE_HEIGHT>
+1. Wait for Ixo to reach the upgrade height 17598648

 2. Look for a panic message, followed by endless peer logs.
 Stop the daemon